newellbrandon/kastendevhub.github.io/_posts/2024-01-03-oauth-config.markdown

 ```
 $ oc get pods -n kasten-io -w
 ```

+{: .alert-info }
-{% include note.html content="As you watch the pods come up, the key one we want to keep an eye on is named `auth-svc-`.
+As you watch the pods come up, the key one we want to keep an eye on is named `auth-svc-`.
 If there's a misconfiguration, we'll see that pod CrashLoopBackOff or Error.
-In writing this blog, I missed a subdomain for the OpenShift API Server URL, so I was seeing an error in the auth-svc pod logs of `cause:{message:dial tcp 192.1.2.3:24224: connect: connection refused}}}` " %}
+In writing this blog, I missed a subdomain for the OpenShift API Server URL, so I was seeing an error in the auth-svc pod logs of `cause:{message:dial tcp 192.1.2.3:24224: connect: connection refused}}}`

 And that's pretty much it!

+{: .alert-info }
-{% include note.html content="Because our user has the clusterrolebinding of cluster-admin, he has unrestricted access within k10.
+Because our user has the clusterrolebinding of cluster-admin, he has unrestricted access within k10.
 If we gave him a narrower scope on the cluster, we can still grant him Kasten administrative access using the `k10-admin` clusterrole:
 ```
 $ oc create clusterrolebinding k10-admin-kastendemo --clusterrole=k10-admin --user=matt.slotten@hisemail.com
 ```
-" %}